kathirmeyyappan/edge-detector/README.md

   <img src="readme_screenshots/sobel_mugen.png" alt="Sobel Edge Detection Demonstration">
 </p>

 As can be seen, the edges are highlighted with varying intensity and thickness based on the strength and range of the changes in color.
 The Sobel edge detection method is useful for visualizing edges, but because it does not show thin edges with applicable detail, it is not as useful in general.
+I have also implemented a Sobel gif maker ([sobel_gif_maker.py](src/edge_detection_algorithms/sobel_gif_maker.py)), where you can input a gif in the same way as [sobel_edge_detector.py](src/edge_detection_algorithms/sobel_edge_detector.py).
+Every frame is run through the algorithm, and the resulting gif is saved to [canny_animations](canny_animations).

 ## Canny Edge Detection
 Canny edge detection takes our implementation one step further.
 By completely identifying edges as existent or not, it gives a clear picture of where exactly our edges in an image may be, which is very useful for computation.
 Below is an example of my implementation of Canny edge detection applied on [forgers.jpg](images/forgers.jpg).